Della Duck: DuckTales (2017–2021)

+Other appearances

+Della (in her DuckTales version) has a cameo appearance in a Chibiverse episode "The Chibi Couple Game", being on a date with Penumbra.

 Characteristics

 Voice

 Della's first speaking appearance was in the season 1 finale of 2017's DuckTales.
 Paget Brewster voiced Della in the episode before joining the DuckTales cast as a recurring cast member in season 2 and a main character in season 3.
 Brewster told Entertainment Weekly that she really wanted the role and to be on the DuckTales cast, saying "it's very exciting to be able to be a part of the creation of [Della's] backstory, and who she is."
 Brewster was initially worried that, because Della is Donald Duck's twin, she might be asked to do a Donald-like voice for the character, telling Entertainment Tonight that "I could not pull it off."

 Entertainment Weekly said that Brewster "makes Della Duck sound like someone generating rocket fuel with pure pep."
 Since voicing Della in her speaking debut, Brewster has been praised for her performance in the role; with Den of Geek writing that "the fantastic work of Paget Brewster" helped breathe "an adventurous and loving spirit into Della," while The A.V.
 Club wrote that Brewster was "selling Della with every passionate line-reading, making her such a perfect addition to the cast."
 Paget Brewster was nominated for the 2020 Daytime Emmy Award for Outstanding Performer in an Animated Program for her performance as Della Duck.